-The Hearings Officer finds that the proposed driveway approach is located on a future collector street and does not create a significant impact to adjacent streets and intersections.
+The proposed driveway approach is located on a future collector street and does not create a significant impact to adjacent streets and intersections.

 The proposed driveway approach balances the adverse impacts to residentially zoned property and the functionality of adjacent streets.